Music Licensing: Sync Licensing Guide For Success!

 These are traditionally more focused on distribution, streams, sales, and marketing the artists.
 But labels are realising that having a sync placement can be a huge marketing boost to new or upcoming releases.
 More and more labels are hiring dedicated sync managers to push for placements, and even making deals for publishing rights as well, especially with one-stop rights being so important for a fast clearance these days.

 Doing all the hard work yourself.
 This means going to sync conferences and rubbing shoulders with the supervisors, building relationships, and getting them to send you briefs.
 This alone can be difficult as where do you start?
 Another approach many have taken is to research what shows are using what music.
 If you have relevant music, find the supervisor and just send some music along.
-There is a right and a wrong way to do this, so check out our blog on the best pitching practises on how to do this effectively.
+There is a right and a wrong way to do this, so check out our blog on the best pitching practices on how to do this effectively.

 Even then, it’s a hugely time-consuming thing to do, leaving very little time to write and record your music!

 Sync Agents will represent your music and secure you a synchronisation license.
-This entails pitching [the track/s] to the clients of music supervisors, of which they will often have many that they’ve built relationships with over the years.
+This entails pitching [the track/s] to the clients of music supervisors, of which they will often have many that they’ve built relationships over the years.
 Sync Agent’s sole purpose is to help get your music placed.
 Often, in return, they’ll take a % of the sync fee.
 There will undoubtedly be many artists and writers that lack the time to do this themselves but wish to stay independent and keep all of their copyrights.
 Sync agents can be a great way to secure a sync licensing agreement.

 We hope you found this article useful!
 Discover what our sync team can do for you, find how Мusic Gateway can connect you with the perfect collaborator, and get your music played in thousands of Retail and Hospitality stores across the UK and Europe.